 Your personal data has value.

 Skilled hackers make a handsome living from stealing and selling personal data.
-Credit score companies run their businesses off it.
-Facebook and Google make billions by harvesting it to sell ads.
+Credit score companies run their businesses off it. eCommerce and social media sites make billions by harvesting it to sell ads.

 We at Permission.io are on the side of the angels.
 We enable permission.io members to earn from their data.
 They earn ASK coins by watching promotional videos and ads, playing games, and pursuing various other activities in exchange for allowing advertisers to use their personal profile data.